 Lenovo isn’t a big player in the US smartphone market, but it’s one of the top makers of Android devices by volume worldwide.
-The 2016 Tech World event was a turning point for Lenovo as it announced the world’s first consumer Google Tango phone (the Phab2 Pro) and new flagship devices from itlenovo tango zs Motorola subsidiary (the Moto Z).
+The 2016 Tech World event was a turning point for Lenovo as it announced the world’s first consumer Google Tango phone (the Phab2 Pro) and new flagship devices from its Motorola subsidiary (the Moto Z).
 Both of these devices have a gimmick Lenovo is hoping will give it a leg up on the competition.

 The oddly named Phab2 Pro is a gigantic phone with a 6.4-inch 1440p display.
 That’s far outside the realm of comfortable one-handed use for most people, but that big screen is there to show off what Google Tango can do.
 Google has been developing its Tango augmented reality platform for the last two years, but this is the first Tango device consumers will be able to buy.
 Tango uses multiple cameras and depths sensors to map the world around the user.